guhu95/guhu95/README.md

 Combine smart contract audits and bounties as part of a healthy bug-hunting diet.

 ### 🏆 Credentials
-- On the [Immunefi leaderboard](https://immunefi.com/leaderboard/) ar #22 for 2023 and #46 highest previous overall ranking.
+- On the [Immunefi leaderboard](https://immunefi.com/leaderboard/) at #22 for 2023 and #46 highest previous overall ranking.
 Found multiple live criticals in known projects.
 - Years of crushing audits in a top-tier firm.

 ### 🥇 Value prop